bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schwarz-stefan.md

 6. Researched into the relationship between conformal mappings, meromorphic functions and the theory of linear systems, leading to the establishment of a constructive approach to conformal representation of surfaces by piecewise regular functions.
 7. Developed theories on the invariants of certain integro-differential equations which have applications in mathematical physics.

-Born 18 May1914, Nové Mesto nad Váhom, Austria-Hungarian Empire (now Slovakia).
+Born 18 May 1914, Nové Mesto nad Váhom, Austria-Hungarian Empire (now Slovakia).
 Died 6 December 1996, Bratislava, Slovak Republic.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Schwarz_Stefan/)